-6. Encourage the utilization of the Department of Justice's investigatory power to open investigations and prosecutions of government misconduct and repression.
+4. Encourage the utilization of the Department of Justice's investigatory power to open investigations into government misconduct and repression.

 The systematic attacks on dissent of the past period have not come about in a haphazard manner.
 Policies reaching to the highest levels in the Department of Justice, the Department of Defense, and the Department of Homeland Security have imperiled civil rights and civil liberties.
-The next president should call for a full investigation into the mechanisms by which these policies were enacted and pursued, and encourage prosecution and accountability for those officials who enacted illegal and unconstitutional policies.
+The next president should call for a full investigation into the mechanisms by which these policies were enacted and pursued.